-Quite a few different private companies operate intercity buses - or coaches, as they are called in the UK.
-Coach terminals are usually at or close to main line rail stations.
-In the bigger cities, intercity coaches as well as coach departures for Europe may have pick ups at several central city and metropolitan area stops.
+Quite a few different private companies operate intercity coaches.
+Coach terminals are usually at or close to mainline rail stations.
+In the bigger cities, intercity coaches, as well as coach departures for Europe, may have pickups at several central city and metropolitan area stops.
 Out in the country, coaches may stop at important landmarks and even shopping centers, to collect intercity travelers.

 These easy to use, independent websites offer free information to enable you to plan an intercity coach journey around the UK:

-- Traveline, a partnership of all kinds of transportation companies companies, local authorities and passenger groups, provides an online information portal with impartial journey planning information.
-The site covers all public transport services – buses, coaches,... trains, ferries, trams, metro and underground - in England, Wales and Scotland.
+- Traveline, a partnership of all kinds of transportation companies, local authorities and passenger groups, provides an online information portal with impartial journey planning information.
+The site covers all public transport services – buses, coaches, trains, ferries, trams, metro, and underground - in England, Wales, and Scotland.
 Some information may be provided by links to regional transportation websites.
-Most Traveline information relates to journeys that begin and end at stations, bus stops or points of interest.
+Most Traveline information relates to journeys that begin and end at stations, bus stops, or points of interest.
 If you can't get to a computer while traveling, you can telephone Traveline on 0871 200 22 33.

 03 of 04